wtlin1228/blog/content/blog/0016-make-a-performant-menu/index.md

 ### Reusable

 The `ScrollSpyGroupManagerProvider` can spy not only one single list.
-If there are two list to spy, I can make them into two group by providing a group name when using it's API.
+If there are two list to spy, I can make them into two groups by providing `groupName`s when using it's API.

 ```js
 const unSpyCategory = spyTargetWithIntersectionObserver({